yoep/AreaControl/README.md

 - Call backup unit(s) for closing down the surrounding area
     - Backup unit will place down barriers and signs
+- Call EMS
+    - EMS will try to reanimate dead bodies
+- Call FireTruck
-    - Backup unit will place down spots
+    -  Firemen will place down spots
-- Call EMS & Firetruck

 ### Riot (WIP)
 Citizens have started a riot in the city, keep the riot under control.
 (Integration with Computer+)